 23 Jan.
 2018 Mobile App

 Two years after its release PWA has indeed lived up to the hype.
-With tech big boys like Alibaba and Twitter committing to this fresh and most importantly efficient way of building apps, we look to consider (albeit maybe for the last time), the ongoing battle in the field of app development – Progressive web app vs. Native web apps.
-What sets each apart?
+With tech biggies like Alibaba and Twitter committing to this fresh and most efficient way of building apps, through this blog we will share a comparative overview between PWA vs. Native web app development.
+What sets each other apart?
 Which is more sustainable?
 Cost implications?
-Etc. But first, what exactly is a PWA?
+And, more.
+But, first, what exactly is a PWA?

 PWA vs Native Apps

 Like its name subtly lets out, a progressive web app is a ‘progressive’ way of handling app development that exploits the latent capabilities of HTML 5 (and other new gen technologies) to deliver a robust and fully functional mobile application, hosted on the web browser of a device.
 This is in stark comparison to a native app built only to function within its ‘native’ app environment; could be the Android OS, IOS or Windows.
 This progressive shift, like we’ve already reiterated heralds a plethora of benefits, including but not limited to;